From concept to delivery

 And here they come!
 The tablets travel up an elevator and are then tipped forward to rain down into channels.
 Once there, tablets gently vibrate as they move toward the bottles.
 A 400-kilogram batch (~880 pounds) produces around 800,000, 16-mg tablets.
 The bottling process for one batch takes about four hours to complete.

-Apoquel is helping millions of dogs in more than 90 countries get relief from itchy skin due to allergic dermatitis.
-Apoquel works by blocking Janus kinases enzymes, troublesome signals that our scientists know cause a dog’s skin to itch and become inflamed.
+Apoquel* is helping millions of dogs1 in more than 90 countries get relief from itchy skin due to allergic dermatitis.
+Apoquel works by blocking Janus kinase enzymes, troublesome signals that our scientists know cause a dog’s skin to itch and become inflamed2.